viniciusntch/viniciusntch/README.md

 ## The Mission

 My work is the intersection of development, security, and operations.
-I specialise in designing and implementing **automated security controls** that integrate seamlessly into the CI/CD lifecycle.
+I specialize in designing and implementing **automated security controls** that integrate seamlessly into the CI/CD lifecycle.
 My goal is to **shift security left**, ensuring that vulnerabilities are identified and mitigated before they ever reach production.
-This repository serves as my digital laboratory, where I continually experiment with new tools and techniques to build more resilient systems.
+This repository serves as my digital lab, where I'm constantly experimenting with new tools and techniques to build more resilient systems.

 ---